Sequence-Based Plan Feasibility Prediction for Efficient Task and Motion Planning: RELATED WORK

-\paragraph{Multi-modal inputs for robotic manipulation} We are inspired by recent works used attention-based neural networks to encode the state, fusing multi-modal inputs, and make object-centric decisions.
-Liu {\it et al.} ~\cite{liu2022structformer} encode text and visual embeddings in the same sequence for a Transformer encoder by adding each embedding with a corresponding type and positional encoding.
-Yuan {\it et al.}~\cite{yuan2022sornet} learn object embeddings by encoding a sequence consisting of image patches of the whole scene and canonical views of each objects in a Transformer encoder-decoder architecture and then use the learned embedding for querying object spatial relations or a direction for gripper movement.
+\paragraph{Sequence-based modeling for robotic manipulation} We are inspired by recent works that used attention-based neural networks to encode the state, fusing multi-modal inputs, and making object-centric decisions.
+Zhu {\it et al.}~\cite{zhu2021hierarchical} generate the next action name and action parameters by encoding the states as symbolic and geometric scene graphs and then process them with GNNs.
+Liu {\it et al.} ~\cite{liu2022structformer} predict object poses for semantically meaningful arrangements by encoding text and point-cloud embeddings in the same sequence for a transformer encoder.
+Blukis {\it et al.} ~\cite{blukis2022persistent} generate subgoals given language instructions by encoding a sequence of previous subgoals and combining them with a language embedding.
+Yuan {\it et al.}~\cite{yuan2022sornet} learn object embeddings by encoding a sequence consisting of image patches of the whole scene and canonical views of each object in a transformer architecture and then use the learned embedding for querying object spatial relations or a direction for gripper movement.
+Our work uses similar techniques for merging multi-modal input but deals with more complex spatial relationships between objects, reasoning about obstruction while also dealing with extraneous inputs due to the large state space of our mobile manipulation problems.